Becky Lewis: Two-way swim of Windermere

 In 2015 she broke the record for the fastest time for a two-way swim the length of Windermere, in the regular competition held by the British Long Distance Swimming Association.
+Exiting the water first, she completed the swim in 8 hours 33 mins, breaking her own previous women's record by 14 minutes but the men's record as well.
+The old records were set in 2005 for women and 2007 for men.